BerkeleyLab/upcxx/docs/maintainer.md

   always gets the list of detected conduits.

 * `make dev-tests` and `make dev-check`
-  These are developer versions of `tests` and `check` which operate on nearly all tests and examples in the repo in both for both seq and par threadmode, and with the supported codemodes (both, unless `--enable-single` mode).
+  These are maintainer versions of `tests` and `check` which operate on nearly all tests and examples in the repo in both for both seq and par threadmode, and with the supported codemodes (both, unless `--enable-single` mode).
   Tests requiring CUDA are included conditionally.